andre-caldas/sempraque/content/point-free/basic_idea-020-back_to_the_points.md

 But, how do you do that? :sweat_smile:

-Back to the Points :church::zap::red_car:
+Back to the Points :cloud_with_lightning::church::zap::red_car:
 -----------------------------------------

 Take for example,